assoconnect/docker-adminer-azure/README.md

 * https://learn.microsoft.com/en-us/azure/mysql/flexible-server/how-to-connect-tls-ssl

 ## Login Servers
-This images also leverage the `login-servers.php` plugin to provide a predefined list of servers.
+This image also leverages the `login-servers.php` plugin to provide a predefined list of servers.

 Define the env variable `LOGIN_SERVERS` as JSON-encoded list of servers
 ```